Jolly Good Ale and Old / The Beggar

 Canterbury Fair sang Jolly Good Ale and Old on their eponymous 1977 album Canterbury Fair.
 They noted:

 This to coin a well-used phrase, is ‘a bottler’ of a song, and goes under many titles, not the least of them, I Cannot Eat But Little Meat.
 It is, as will quickly be apparent, another song in praise of the “Amber Fluid”, as Australians like to call their beer.
 The song is, of course, English, and stems from the time when it was customary to close each act of the early dramas with a song.
 This song was sung in “a pithy, pleasant and merry comedy”—Gammer Gurton's Needle, an English farce printed in 1575.
 Someone said that it was “the first drinking song of any merit in our language” but we think it rather a dubious statement, having some small knowledge of early English drinking habits.

-James Findlay sang The Beggar in 2012 on his Fellside CD Another Day Another Story.
+James Findlay sang The Beggar in 2012 on his Fellside CD Another Day, Another Story.
+He noted: